 Socio-economic data on nickel show the importance of industries throughout the nickel value chain, from mining through end use to recycling.
 The data quantify important metrics, such as employment or value added.
 They also serve as the basis for modelling the positive and negative impacts of, for example, market developments or regulatory initiatives.
 In cooperation with Roskill, the Nickel Institute collects and updates socio-economic data for the main nickel producing and using countries.

 In the EU alone, the total value added by the nickel industry and its value chain is estimated to be in excess of €80-100 billion.
 Around €50 billion of this is generated by industries and applications that are critically dependent on nickel.
 The nickel value chain also supports large numbers of jobs, many of which are high skill manufacturing jobs.

-Find out more about the socio-economic impact of nickel in the EU using the interactive map below.
+Find out more about the socio-economic impact of nickel in the EU, USA and Canada using the interactive map below.

 (Source: Roskill Pariser)

 Society cares more and more about sustainability and needs to know more about the materials that contribute to a sustainable future.
 Nickel is one of those materials.